 Everything should work well now.
 If it doesn't, please feel free to contact our support team and we'll do our best to assist.

-Unlike Netflix for web (www.netflix.com), the recent Netflix apps use hard-coded DNS settings, as well as hard-coded IP addresses - which means that it is nearly impossible to unblock the Netflix App using Smart DNS.
-Please follow our Netflix App guide for easy ways to unblock the Netflix App as well.
+Unlike Netflix for web (www.netflix.com), most Netflix apps use hard-coded DNS settings, as well as hard-coded IP addresses - which means that it is nearly impossible to unblock the Netflix App using Smart DNS.

 Firstly, we are really sorry to see you go - and we would really appreciate your feedback.
 Please feel free to share your thoughts by contacting our support team - our CEO reviews the support tickets daily.